 Write-the-Room activities are a great way to get students moving around the classroom so that they are not sitting all day.
 Unscramble the Room and Add Around the Room are just two of the activities that I use.

 Having a sensory bin in your classroom is an amazing way to get students learning while having a lot of fun.
-How to Use Sensory Bins in Kindergarten shows you how I use them, and what materials you can use.
+How to Use Sensory Bins in Kindergarten shows you how I use them, and 7 Non-Food Sensory Bin Filler Ideas gives you ideas of what you can put in it.

 Changing up your centers to match the interests of your students (not just changing up the theme with the season) keeps students excited about their learning.